 About the Grazioli Research Group

 In a nutshell, we develop computational methods that use molecular simulations and machine learning to study configurational dynamics in biomolecules, molecular self-assembly, and chemical reaction dynamics.
 Our research interests are highly interdisciplinary, drawing from computational/theoretical chemistry and biophysics, physical chemistry, chemical physics, data science and structural biology.
-I aim to leverage my past research experience in developing enhanced sampling methodologies for molecular simulations, machine learning, and coarse-grained modeling toward building AI-driven automated discovery methods for the molecular sciences.
-Highly motivated students of all levels, who are interested in learning to use computers to study chemistry and biophysics, are encouraged to reach out to me via my SJSU email.
+I aim to build on my research experience in enhanced sampling methodologies for molecular simulations, machine learning, and coarse-grained modeling toward building computational discovery methods for the molecular sciences.
+Highly motivated students of all levels and backgrounds, who are interested in learning to use computers to study chemistry and biophysics, are encouraged to reach out to me via my SJSU email.
 The work that we do is fundamentally interdisciplinary, so my group is a great fit for students from a wide variety of majors (e.g. chemistry, physics, computer science, engineering, bioinformatics, biology, etc.).
-No programming is experience required, as the only requirements for my group are a willingness to learn, a willingness to work with others, and tenacity!
+No programming is experience required, only a willingness to learn, a willingness to work with others, and tenacity!
 For more information, please watch the video below, as well as the FAQ (frequently asked questions) video on my contact page:

 For more details on my professional experience, please click on the link to my C.V.